swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-6-move-the-ml-experiment-data-to-the-cloud/index.md

 a remote storage, typically a cloud storage provider, ensuring effective tracking of modifications and smooth maintenance workflow.

-This guide will demonstrate the use of a Google Storage Bucket for storing the dataset, but it's important to note that DVC is also compatible with various other cloud storage providers.
+This guide will demonstrate the use of a remote Storage Bucket for storing the dataset.

-!!! info

-    Want to self-host your storage?
-Check out the [Deploy MinIO](../../advanced-concepts/deploy-minio) guide!

 In this chapter, you will learn how to: